 The College shall not inquire about the nature or extent of a person’s disability.
-Further, the College shall not make these inquiries about a service animal when it is readily apparent that an animal is trained to do work or perform tasks for an individual with a disability (e.g., the dog is observed guiding an individual who is blind, pulling a person’s wheelchair, or providing assistance with stability or balance to an individual with an observable mobility disability).
+Further, the College shall not make these inquiries about a service animal when it is obvious that an animal is trained to do work or perform tasks for an individual with a disability (e.g., the dog is observed guiding an individual who is blind, pulling a person’s wheelchair, or providing assistance with stability or balance to an individual with an observable mobility disability).

 Control of a Service Animal

 The College is not responsible for the care or supervision of a service animal.
 A service animal must always be under the control of its handler.
 A service animal shall have a leash or other tether, unless the handler is unable, because of a disability, to use a leash or other tether, or the use of such would interfere with the service animal’s safe, effective performance of its work or tasks.
 Under those circumstances, where a service animal is not tethered, the service animal must be otherwise under the handler’s control (e.g., voice control, signals, or other effective means).

 Health, Hygiene and Cleanliness

 Service animals must be clean.
 Daily grooming and occasional baths should be utilized to keep the animal’s odor to a minimum.
 Adequate flea prevention and control must be maintained.
 If a service animal’s odor is offensive to other individuals, the handler will be requested to bathe the service animal prior to returning to the College.
 A service animal’s handler must clean up after the animal.
 If due to a disability, the handler is unable to do so, the handler shall make alternative arrangements to do so.

 Exclusion of a Service Animal from College Property